The ‘Needs to Know’

 Let’s Walk!!

-1. We’ve parked up outside The Bell Pub in Odell which is a fine establishment selling some excellent Greene King Ales…
+1. We’ve parked up outside The Bell in Odell which is a fine establishment where muddy boots & dogs are welcome…

 The village of Odell is one of the smallest of the Ouse Valley villages situated near to the borders with Buckinghamshire & Northamptonshire.
 The influence of these counties can be seen in Odell’s old association with lacemaking & the leather industry